 G. Safety Car If the safety car enters the circuit, slow down and follow in single file.
 Do not change position and do not pass the safety car unless waved by.

 H. The Black Flag and Meatball (Black Flag with Orange Ball – mechanical problem) will be displayed at Station 13 on the back straight and may also be displayed at Start/Finish.
-If you are Black Flagged or shown the Meatball, pull into the Pits stall #1 and wait for an official to clear you to resume driving.
-Also for Practice sessions the Checkered Flag may also be displayed at the station and you should enter the Pits as the session is over.
+If you are Black Flagged or shown the Meatball, pull into the Pit stall #1 and wait for an official to clear you to resume driving.
+Also for Practice sessions, the Checkered Flag may also be displayed at the station and you should enter the Pits as the session is over.

 I. Cool-Off Lap Because of time constraints and track length, cool-off laps are not standard procedure.
-In the extreme case that you miss pit entry after the finish line, do not remove gloves, belts, helmet, etc. during the lap.
+In the extreme case that you miss pit entry after the finish line, do not remove gloves, belts, helmets, etc. during the lap.

 J. Fuel Race fuel is available at the track at self-service pumps across from the Karting facility near the entrance.
-Open 24 hours with credit card or during business hours with cash – pay at PIRC business office at entrance.
+Open 24 hours with a credit card or during business hours with cash – pay at PIRC business office at entrance.

 K. Off Course If you go off course and are unable to restart, get out of your car and go immediately to a safe position per Corner Marshal instructions.
 Do not leave the area until arrangements have been made to retrieve your car.
 NEVER walk along the edge of the circuit, and do not cross the circuit unless directed by a Corner Marshal.
 If riding in your car while under tow, wear all safety gear.
 If you are able to restart do not rejoin the field until instructed to do so by a Corner Marshal.
 If none is present, you may rejoin only when there is an interval in the field such that if you should stall, your position can be clearly seen from a distance by oncoming cars.
 When in doubt, WAIT.

 L. Pace Lap Drivers are allowed to scrub and warm tires.
 Drivers should close up distance to approximately one car’s length behind the car in front of them before the start.
 It is unacceptable to lag back for any reason.
-If there is a mechanical problem, the driver should pull off course and wave others by.
+If there is a mechanical problem, the driver should pull off the course and wave others by.
 Any driver lagging back to gain a competitive advantage will be black flagged after the start and most likely not invited back.

 M. Race Start The pole position car will set the start speed after the Safety Car enters the pits.
 The green flag indicates the start of the race and position improvement is permitted at this time.
 Any car jumping the flag, getting out of line or lagging back will be black flagged on the next lap.